arpitbbhayani/articles/blogs/python-prompts.md

 From the example above we see that changing the value of `sys.ps1` to `::: ` changes the prompt to `::: `.

-Let's be creative with this and add some colors.
-We could use [bash color format](https://misc.flogisoft.com/bash/tip_colors_and_formatting) to color the prompt strings.
+As the interactive shell runs in a terminal, we can color and format it using [bash color format](https://misc.flogisoft.com/bash/tip_colors_and_formatting) as shown below

 ```py
 import sys